Line77/Type-Tester/README.md

   Also, there are two label widgets to show the current typing speed.

   Every time a key is pressed(released actually) a routine is called, wich gets a key release event and stores the current string on the entry box on a variable.
-Then a comparation is performed, between the content of both entry and text widgets.
+Then a comparison is performed, between the content of both entry and text widgets.

-  By default the next character to type is modified by a next tkinter tag (light blue foreground) Acording to the result of previous comparation, text will be modified with different tkinter tags, text could be correct(gray), wrong(red).
-Also background of thext is changed in both cases.
+  By default the next character to type is modified by a next tkinter tag (light blue foreground) Acording to the result of previous comparison, text will be modified with different tkinter tags, text could be correct(gray), wrong(red).
+Also background of text is changed in both cases.